-- G 4.4.2.6 The suite of railway software standards states that acceptance criteria and processes are defined during Phase 4. - G 4.4.2.7 Acceptance of a system might be defined for commercial or performance reasons as well as for safety reasons and the plans for all of these aspects can be combined in a single acceptance plan.
+- G 4.4.2.6 The suite of railway software standards states that acceptance criteria and processes are defined during Phase 4. - G 4.4.2.7 Acceptance of a system might be defined for commercial or performance reasons as well as for safety reasons and the plans for all of these aspects can be combined in a single acceptance plan. - G 4.4.2.8 It is usually convenient to record the acceptance criteria for a requirement together with that requirement.
+If the system requirements are maintained in a database, then it could be convenient to maintain the acceptance criteria in the same database.

-- G 4.4.2.8 It is usually convenient to record the acceptance criteria for a requirement together with that requirement.
-If the system requirements are maintained in a database, then it could be convenient to maintain the acceptance criteria in the same database. - G 4.4.2.9 Software-based systems are often highly configurable and include a significant amount of configuration data which define the environment the system is intended to operate in as well as its desired behaviour.
-It is rarely possible to demonstrate that a system will work for every combination of configuration data values.
-However, it is important that the software-based system remains safe with data values that are outside 'normal bounds' and mitigations are in place for safety risks associated with data defects. - G 4.4.2.10 The acceptance plan considers the range of configuration data and the processes used to generate the configuration data and commission systems into operational use. - G 4.4.2.11 The risk of defining unacceptable SRACs is mitigated by the requirement to agree on these with representatives of the relevant user roles as they are identified (4.3.4 of this document).
+- G 4.4.2.9 Software-based systems are often highly configurable and include a significant amount of configuration data which define the environment the system is intended to operate in as well as its desired behaviour.
+It is rarely possible to demonstrate that a system will work for every combination of configuration data values. - G 4.4.2.10 The acceptance plan considers the range of configuration data and the processes used to generate the configuration data and commission systems into operational use. - G 4.4.2.11 The risk of defining unacceptable SRACs is mitigated by the requirement to agree on these with representatives of the relevant user roles as they are identified (4.3.3 of this document).